-3. Grant amount and grant period
+Grant amount and grant period

-The Australian Government will provide a total of \$75 million in 2020-21 for the program.
+The Australian Government will provide a total of \$200 million over 2 years from 2020-21 for the program.
 Funding decisions will consider a balance across art forms and types of activity, geographic and community diversity, and generation of jobs.
 The application form asks you a range of questions to identify this information.

-The program will open on 31 August 2020 and close to applications on 31 May 2021 at the latest, subject to allocation of funds.
-While there are no rounds and applications will be accepted at any time between the opening and closing dates for the program, the Minister for Communications, Cyber Safety and the Arts will be provided with funding assessment recommendations every two to three months.
-The first batch of applications is expected to be assessed in October for applications received by 30 September 2020.
-Additional assessment recommendations may be made outside of these timeframes.
-There is no allocated funding amount for each assessment period.
-Any updates to this indicative timing will be published at www.arts.gov.au.
+The program opened on 31 August 2020 and closes to applications on 31 December 2021 at the latest, subject to allocation of funds.
+Applications will be accepted at any time between the opening and closing dates for the program, the Minister for Communications, Urban Infrastructure, Cities and the Arts will be provided with funding assessment recommendations every two to three months.
+Additional assessment recommendations may be made to the Minister for Communications, Urban Infrastructure, Cities and the Arts outside of these timeframes only in exceptional circumstances.
+There is no allocated funding amount for each Batch.
+Batch closing dates will be published at www.arts.gov.au.